natalieagus/50002/docs/Hardware/e_sequentiallogic.md

 In practice, this is *not acceptable* because we do not want our electronic devices (e.g: computers) to have invalid output computed (e.g: be unstable, or hang, or freeze) at any point in time, *even when D is transitioning*.
 We want it to be **robust**, and **reliable** at **all** times.

 {: .highlight }
-Combinational component within an electronic device requires a certain amount of time <code>tpd</code> to produce meaningful results; and over this time-frame we need to hold its input <strong>stable</strong>, however external input is <strong>unreliable,</strong> so theres <strong>no guarantee</strong> that this requirement is fulfilled.
+Combinational component within an electronic device requires a certain amount of time <code>tpd</code> to produce meaningful results; and over this time-frame we need to hold its input <strong>stable</strong>, however external input is <strong>unreliable,</strong> so there's <strong>no guarantee</strong> that this requirement is fulfilled.

 ## Proposed Solution
 As a **solution** to this problem we create another device using D-latches called **D Flip-Flop** (DFF) or more informally a *Register* to **synchronize** external input with the circuit's CLK, and also *switch* between `write` and `memory` mode as we intend it to behave.